iMiebaka/Whatsapp_full_clone/README.md

 ```
   * Install all dependencies required: ```pip install -r requirements.txt```
   * Open two command line window
-    * For the first window `python manage.py runserver 0:8000`
+    * For the first window, use this command to run the Python app: `python manage.py runserver 0:8000`
-    * On the second window `celery -A mysite worker -l INFO`
+    * On the second window, use this command to run the task Queuing service `celery -A mysite worker -l INFO`
 * Open your browser and enter <a>http://localhost.com:8000</a>

 <a href="https://channels.readthedocs.io/en/stable" target="_blank" rel="noopener noreferrer"> Check out the Channels Documention on how the WebSocket works</a>